-These are some general resources relating to women and women’s history, silent British cinema, and British society and culture during this period.
+Several key online resources can be directly accessed via the WSBC sidebar.
+Included below are more resources that may be of use in finding out about women and British silent cinema.
 For specific information relating to a particular woman, please refer to her Homepage and Print and On-line Sources page.

 If you would like to recommend any resources please Contact Us.